moPsy-project/moPsy-KiCad-resources/README.md

 BY: Stefan Haun (mail@tuxathome.de)

-The moPsy logo and derrived artifacts are © 2021-2023 Stefan Haun
+The moPsy logo and derived artifacts are © 2021-2023 Stefan Haun